 Disorders of the periphery of the cornea

-- Nature - a disorder caused by hypersensitivity to staphylococcal toxins, more commonly occurring in patients suffering from chronic staphylococcal keratitis or blepharitis.
+This is caused by hypersensitivity to staphylococcal toxins, more common in patients with chronic staphylococcal keratitis or blepharitis.
 It is characterised by peripheral infiltrates and multiple epithelial defects which eventually coalesce.
 It is a recurring condition.

-- Presentation - typically, the patient is all too familiar with their symptoms of mild irritation and discomfort associated with a red, watery eye.
+- Symptoms - typically, the patient is familiar with their symptoms of mild irritation and discomfort associated with a red, watery eye.
 Occasionally, discomfort is severe.

 - Management - refer for confirmation of diagnosis and a short course of topical steroids.

-- Nature - occurs in patients suffering from acne rosacea but the severity of the ocular condition does not correlate with that of the skin condition.
-It is more common in middle-aged, fair-skinned females.
+This occurs in patients with acne rosacea.
+The severity of the ocular condition does not correlate with that of the skin condition.
+Like acne rosacea it is more common in middle-aged, fair-skinned females.

-- Presentation - nonspecific irritation, burning and redness associated with inferior punctate epithelial defects and peripheral neovascularisation.
-There may be lid and conjunctival involvement too.
+- Symptoms - nonspecific irritation, burning and redness associated with inferior punctate epithelial defects and peripheral neovascularisation.
+There may be lid and conjunctival involvement.

-- Management - refer for topical steroids and a course of systemic antibiotics (eg doxycycline 100 mg od for twelve weeks).
+- Management - refer for topical steroids and a course of systemic antibiotics (eg, doxycycline 100 mg once daily for twelve weeks).
 Concurrent blepharitis also needs addressing.
 In very severe cases where there is the threat of corneal perforation, systemic immunosuppression is used.

 Ulcerative keratitis in systemic disease

-- Nature - this is particularly associated with rheumatoid arthritis where there is severe, progressive corneal thinning (perforation may occur).
-Ulcerative keratitis also occurs in other conditions such as Wegener's granulomatosis, systemic lupus erythematosus, relapsing polychondritis and polyarteritis nodosa.
+This is particularly associated with rheumatoid arthritis where there is severe, progressive corneal thinning (perforation may occur).
+It also occurs in other conditions such as granulomatosis with polyangiitis, systemic lupus erythematosus, relapsing polychondritis and polyarteritis nodosa.
 It may be referred to as 'peripheral ulcerative keratitis' (PUK).

-- Presentation - this recurrent condition presents with acute unilateral/bilateral exacerbations characterised by decreased visual acuity, variable pain and redness (there may be none).
+- Symptoms - acute unilateral/bilateral exacerbations characterised by decreased visual acuity, with variable pain and redness (there may be none).

-- Management - treatment will involve systemic immunosuppression, topical immunosuppression, ocular lubricants and globe protection (such as an eye shield).
-Both ophthalmologists and rheumatologists will be involved in patient care.
+- Management - treatment involves systemic immunosuppression, topical immunosuppression, ocular lubricants and globe protection (such as an eye shield).
+Both ophthalmologists and rheumatologists are involved.

-- Mooren's ulcer - where PUK-associated ulceration occurs and is idiopathic, it is referred to as Mooren's ulcer.
-This is an ulcerative condition (usually unilateral) which arises as a result of an autoimmune response to corneal antigens .
-It is rare but serious, particularly in young Africans in whom the more aggressive form of the disease is seen, and treatment depends on subtype (ranges from topical steroids/antibiotics to aggressive systemic steroid treatment).
+- Mooren's ulcer - this is an ulcerative condition (usually unilateral) which arises as a result of an autoimmune response to corneal antigens .
+It is rare but serious, particularly in young Africans in whom an aggressive form is seen.
+Treatment depends on the subtype (ranges from topical steroids/antibiotics to aggressive systemic steroid treatment).

 - Dellen - localised saucer-shaped thinning of the cornea caused by localised tear film instability.
 Managed with lubricants; it is a transient condition.

-- Phlyctenulosis - small pinkish-white nodule develops with an associated red eye.
+- Phlyctenulosis - small pinkish-white nodule with an associated red eye.
 It occurs as a result of a nonspecific delayed hypersensitivity reaction to bacterial and viral antigens.
-These lesions may resolve spontaneously or be treated with a short course of antibiotics or topical steroids.
+It may resolve spontaneously or be treated with a short course of antibiotics or topical steroids.

 - Terrien's marginal degeneration - uncommon, idiopathic bilateral thinning of the cornea, usually occurring in the third to fourth decade of life, more often in males.
-There may be pain, there is decrease in visual acuity and, eventually, surgery may be needed to excise the diseased tissue (results are limited).
+There may be pain; there is decrease in visual acuity.
+Surgery may be needed to excise the diseased tissue.

 - Arcus senilis (sometimes referred to as corneal annulus or anterior embryotoxon) - this is the most common peripheral corneal opacity, which may occur alone or in association with hyperlipidaemia (especially if present in younger individuals).
 It is caused by lipid droplets in the corneal stroma.
 Rarely, it is unilateral, in which case it is associated with carotid disease or ocular hypotony.